Why does the iOS CarPlay 14 not Working

 On your iPhone device, open Settings and go to the Bluetooth menu.
 Next, toggle the Bluetooth switch off and then on again.

-You can also toggle Airplane Mode on and then off to restart wireless functions of your iPhone.
+You can also toggle Airplane Mode on and then off to restart the wireless functions of your iPhone.
 Open iPhone Settings and go to the Airplane Mode menu.
 Now, press the Airplane Mode switch on.
 It will disable the iPhone’s wireless radios, including Bluetooth.

-When on, restart your iPhone to clear memory cache.
+When on, restart your iPhone to clear the memory cache.
 Now, go to Settings and turn off the Airplane Mode switch again.